 1914 - The First World War begins in August.

 Japan sides with the Triple Entente (Britain, France and Russia) against the Central Powers (Germany and Austria-Hungary) and occupies German-leased territories in China's Shandong Province (across the Yellow Sea from Korea) and the Mariana, Caroline and Marshall islands in the Pacific.

-Japan's preeminence in Manchuria is also confirmed in a 1916 agreement with Russia and by the disorder within the Russian Empire following the Bolshevik Revolution of 1917.
+Japan's preeminence in Manchuria is confirmed in a 1916 agreement with Russia.
+Russian influence in the region declines further following the Bolshevik Revolution of 1917.

 At the end of the war Japan is recognised as a world power.
 The country is ranked among the "Big Five" powers at the Versailles Peace Conference held in 1919 (Britain, France, Italy, Japan and the United States) and is granted a permanent seat on the Council of the League of Nations.
 The territorial gains of the war are confirmed.

 1927 - Hirohito is enthroned as emperor of Japan.
 His enthronement coincides with a rise in Japanese nationalism and militarism, engendered in part by social discontent over a decline in the economy and dissatisfaction with the country's political leaders.

 Ultra-nationalist right-wing terrorists start to target leading political figures, acting with the support of sympathisers within the military.

 Meanwhile, Japanese troops are sent to China to obstruct attempts by the Guomindang (Nationalist Party) to unify the country.
 The Guomindang, headed by Chiang Kai-shek, are battling the Chinese Communist Party (CCP), headed by Mao Tse-Tung, for control of China.